Cumberland Valley High School

 The Performing Arts Center, known as the PAC, is much more than a traditional auditorium.
 It rivals many professional theaters, with its large 1,500 seat audience capacity, including an orchestra level, mezzanine, and balcony, a large stage with a sunken orchestra pit that elevates to increase the stage area, and professional light and sound capabilities.
-Students have opportunities to participate in and provide crew and tech support for many vocal and instrumental concerts, plays, and an annual musical that is always a sell out.
+Students have opportunities to participate in and provide crew and tech support for many vocal and instrumental concerts, plays, and an annual musical that is always a sell-out.

 Extracurriculars

 A wide variety of activities, clubs, and sports are offered to the students and community.
-In particular, the Cumberland Valley Science Olympiad team has seen great success in recent years, earning their first-ever state championship in April 2022.
+In particular, the Cumberland Valley Science Olympiad team has seen great success in recent years, earning their first-ever state championship in April 2022 and advancing to the national tournament in 2022, 2024, and 2025.
+Their highest rank at the national tournament was 19th.
 Varsity, junior varsity, and freshman athletic activities are under the Pennsylvania Interscholastic Athletics Association.
 Cumberland Valley High School hosts PIAA State Championships for several sports including football, field hockey, among many others.
 They also host multiple all-star games.
 Due to this, they renovated their stadium to add artificial turf, new LED lighting, a new track, and a jumbotron.